Why We Created Fish Feeder (and How It Helps Mums Like You)

 Coming up with the idea was one thing.
 Making it real was another.

-She tested prototypes while pregnant, and then again when her third baby arrived.
-She wore them fishing, camping, and around the house.
+She tested prototypes in real-time with her own third baby.
+She wore them everyday down the beach or park, fishing, camping, walking the pram and around the house.
 She fed sitting down, standing up, and chasing after her other kids.
 Every adjustment came from real life:

 By the time the first collection was ready, these weren’t just designs on paper.
-They were shirts that had been tested through the chaos of everyday life with three kids.
+They were shirts that had been tested through the chaos of everyday life with three kids under the age of 5 years.

 What Fish Feeder Stands For

-Fish Feeder isn’t just about shirts.
+Fish Feeder isn’t just about shirts or fishing.
 It’s about mums being able to get outside, do what they love, and feed their babies without stress.

 Here’s what we care about:

-• Practicality.
+- Practicality.
 Clothes that keep up with you.
-If you can’t fish in it, chase kids in it, and throw it in the wash without drama, it’s not going in our range.
+If you can’t be outdoors in it, fish in it, chase kids in it, and throw it in the wash without drama, it’s not going in our range.

-• Sun safety.
+- Sun safety.
 The Aussie sun doesn’t muck around.
-All our fabrics have been tried and tested, because mums deserve proper protection.
+All our fabrics have been tried, because mums deserve proper protection.

-• Family first.
+- Family first.
 Fishing and camping are about making memories.
-Our gear makes it possible for mums to join in, not sit on the sidelines.
+Our gear makes it possible for mums to not only go but also join, not just sit on the sidelines.

 How Fish Feeder Helps Mums